holmesjoli/tableausdkExtension/README.md

 ## Getting Started

+### Build Environment

+1. Create the environment `conda create --name tableau --file requirements.txt`
+2. Activate the environment `source activate tableau`

+Note: environment can be named whatever, it doesn't have to be called tableau

 ### tableausdk

 1. Download [tableauSDK package](https://downloads.tableau.com/tssoftware/Tableau-SDK-Python-Win-64Bit-10-3-19.zip)
 2. Move the downloaded package from `Downloads` to the folder where you keep your Python repositories and rename the file to tableausdk.
 3. Install the package.
 In Bash (Terminal/Command Line) navigate to the place where the package is stored.
 Navigate to the top folder, e.g. `cd tableausdk`.
 Then build and install the package using the following commands.